Blockage can be complete or partial.

 Blood tests Laboratory Tests for Blood Disorders Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more and urine tests Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A... read more are done.
 Blood test results are usually normal (particularly if obstruction is partial or acute), but tests may reveal high levels of blood urea nitrogen (sometimes called BUN), creatinine, or both if obstruction has completely blocked both kidneys for more than several hours.
 Results from an analysis of urine (urinalysis) are usually normal, but white blood cells and red blood cells may be present when a stone or a tumor is the cause of obstruction or when the obstruction is complicated by an infection.

 Treatment usually aims to relieve the cause of obstruction.
-For example, if the urethra is blocked because of a benign enlarged or cancerous prostate, treatment can include drugs, such as hormonal therapy Hormonal therapy The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more for prostate cancer, surgery, or enlargement of the urethra with dilators.
+For example, if the urethra is blocked because of a benign enlarged or cancerous prostate, treatment can include drugs, such as hormonal therapy Hormonal therapy Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to... read more for prostate cancer, surgery, or enlargement of the urethra with dilators.
 Other treatments, such as lithotripsy or endoscopic surgery Stone removal Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more , may be needed to remove stones that block the flow of urine in the ureter or kidney.

 If the cause of obstruction cannot be rapidly corrected, particularly if there is infection, kidney failure, or severe pain, the urinary tract is drained.
 When acute hydronephrosis is caused by an obstruction that is not easily relieved, urine that has accumulated above the obstruction can be drained with a soft tube inserted through the back into the kidney (nephrostomy tube) or by insertion of a soft plastic tube that connects the bladder with the kidney (ureteral stent).
 Complications of nephrostomy tubes or ureteral stents can include displacement of the tube, infection, and discomfort.
 If the urethra is the site of an obstruction that must be relieved rapidly, doctors insert a soft rubber catheter into the bladder to drain urine.